Autumn 2 Consideration Aspiration Responsibility Enjoyment Year 3

 BBC Bitesize - science interactive games and videos related to KS2 topics

-In Science we will be learning about ‘living things’.
+In Science we will continue learning about ‘living things’.
 The children will be identifying and naming a variety of plants and animals in the local and wider environment, using classification keys to assign them to groups.

 They will then be looking at how environments can change and how this can sometimes pose dangers to living things.